 I roast my own chickpeas and pumpkin seeds, and they're both easily available in snack packages with various spice flavorings.

 - Recipe idea: Toss cooked chickpeas in olive oil, salt and pepper and roast for 20 minutes in a 400˚F oven.
 Toss and roast an additional 10 minutes.
 Remove from the oven and finish with a spice mixture of smoked paprika, curry powder and little cayenne.
+Follow this link for specific instructions for roasting chickpeas, spice combination ideas, and tips for getting them to stay crunchy.

 I always keep a bunch of hard boiled eggs in the refrigerator.
 I hard-boil 6 of them at a time, and put them in a special place in the refrigerator so I don't confused them with uncooked eggs.
 Alternatively, you can put them back in the egg carton with an "H" marked on the shell.